What are Conservation Easements?

 Federal Income Tax

 When there is a recognized public benefit (protection of scenic qualities and/or natural resources, including soil, water and wildlife), the landowner (donor) may be eligible for an income tax deduction.
 The value of the easement (the deductible amount) must be determined by a qualified real estate appraiser.
 The appraiser is hired to calculate that value by determining the difference between the market value of the property without restrictions and the market value after development rights are given up by the conservation deed.
-The donor generally can take that value as an income tax deduction, up to an amount equal to 30% of the donor’s income.
+The donor can generally take that value as an income tax deduction, up to an amount equal to 30% of the donor’s income.
 If the value is too large for the landowner to use in the year of the easement gift, the unused deduction value can be “carried forward” for up to five years following the gift.
 Advice from an accountant is recommended.

 Federal Estate Tax